briancw/pwa-boilerplate/readme.md

  - clean: deletes files in the dist directory

 ## HTTPS/HTTP2
-The application serves up only http and expects you to use a reverse proxy for TLS.
+The application serves up only http and expects you to use a reverse proxy for TLS.<br>
-For local testing of Http2 there is an included docker compose file and and HAProxy config.
+For local testing of Http2 there is an included docker compose file and and HAProxy config.<br>
-For deployment, using HAProxy via the included config is also reccomended.
+For deployment, using HAProxy via the included config is also reccomended.<br>

 ## Things to edit for your own project
-Customize config.js
+Customize config.js<br>
-Customize public/manifest.json
+Customize public/manifest.json<br>
-Add icons
+Add icons<br>
-Author in index.template.html
+Author in index.template.html<br>
-theme color in index.template.html
+theme color in index.template.html<br>